-The Trust spent its full capital allocation for the year of £3,778,000.
+The Trust spent its full capital allocation for the year of £4,158,000, £3,778,000 on owned assets and £380,000 on right of use assets.
 The significant expenditure during the year was the comprehensive refurbishment of Seacroft Clinic.
 You can see the results elsewhere in this Annual Report.
-The balance of our capital resource was spent on continued reduction in reduce backlog maintenance on our buildings, ensuring that they are safe environments for staff and patients, and investment in new and replacement clinical equipment and information technology.
+The balance of our capital resource was spent on continued reduction in backlog maintenance on our buildings, ensuring that they are safe environments for staff and patients, and investment in new and replacement clinical equipment and information technology.